SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Examples/Intermediates ones/vga.rst

 Horizontal and vertical logic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The logic that generates horizontal and vertical synchronization signals is quite the same.
 It kind of resembles ~PWM~.
-The horizontal one counts up each cycle, while the vertical one use the horizontal syncronization signal as to increment.
+The horizontal one counts up each cycle, while the vertical one use the horizontal synchronization signal as to increment.

-Let's define ``HVArea``\ , which represents one ~PWM~ and then instantiate it two times: one for both horizontal and vertical syncronization.
+Let's define ``HVArea``\ , which represents one ~PWM~ and then instantiate it two times: one for both horizontal and vertical synchronization.

 .. literalinclude:: /../examples/src/main/scala/spinaldoc/examples/intermediate/VGA.scala
    :language: scala